-12-1-49 DIVISION.
+12-1-51 DIVISION.
 “Division” without further specification, "division of motor vehicles" or “motor vehicle division” means the department.
 (66-1-4.4 NMSA 1978)

-12-1-50 DRIVEAWAY-TOWAWAY OPERATION.
-“Driveaway-Towaway Operation” means any operation in which any motor vehicle, new or used, is the item being transported, when one set or more of wheels of any such motor vehicle is on the roadway during the course of transportation, whether or not the motor vehicle furnishes the motive power.
+12-1-52 DRIVEAWAY-TOWAWAY OPERATION.
+“Driveaway-Towaway Operation” means an operation in which any motor vehicle, new or used, is the item being transported, when one set or more of wheels of any such motor vehicle is on the roadway during the course of transportation, whether or not the motor vehicle furnishes the motive power.
 (66-1-4.4 NMSA 1978)

-12-1-51 DRIVER.
+12-1-53 DRIVER.
 “Driver” means every person who drives or is in actual physical control of a motor vehicle, including a motorcycle, upon a highway, who is exercising control over, or steering, a vehicle being towed by a motor vehicle or who operates or is in actual physical control of an off-highway motor vehicle.
 (66-1-4.4 NMSA 1978)